Best Ice Cleats for Shoes & Boots – Winter Walking & Hiking Traction

 - going out to get the mail

 - putting the garbage out

 - taking a walk

 Let me tell you something… All it takes is one fall on the ice or snow and you could break a bone, a hip, or even suffer a concussion.
 This is serious, so you should take it seriously.
 Get yourself some cleats for your boots!

-Why these are the best ice cleats
+Why are these one of the best ice cleats?

 Easy on, Easy off

 Adjustable Velcro straps for the toe and for the heel make it very easy to get these cleats to fit.
 Some of my issues with other types of ice cleats include a general poor fit (rubber stretching over the boot – but never seemed to fit securely).